-This may seem like a mundane post to some, but it's actually one of the most common questions I receive: what is the best way to store bread after baking it?
-And really, it makes sense: we spend considerable time fussing about with our sourdough starter, preparing a levain, mixing dough and tending to it for hours—and finally, all our work culminates in the oven.
-But after baking (and eating) there's still the task of storing the bread, to try and keep it as fresh as possible for as long as possible.
+This may seem like a mundane post to some, but it's one of the most common questions I receive: what is the best way to store bread after baking it?
+And really, it makes sense: we spend considerable time fussing about with our sourdough starter, preparing a levain, mixing dough, and tending to it for hours—and finally, all our work culminates in the oven.
+But after baking (and eating), there's still the task of storing the bread, to try and keep it as fresh as possible for as long as possible.

 The acidification of the dough by lactic acid bacteria in our sourdough starter and other physical-chemical changes during the breadmaking process help protect against premature bread firming and drying.
-Additionally, these acids also help prevent molding, and in my experience (and also that of the WSU Bread Lab), usually keep a loaf perfectly edible for a week or more—all without any chemical preservatives.
+These acids also help prevent molding, and in my experience (and also that of the WSU Bread Lab), they usually keep a loaf perfectly edible for a week or more—all without any chemical preservatives.

 The science: from baking to staling

 Before we get into solutions for the best way to store bread, we should first briefly talk about stale bread: no one's favorite, unless we're making French toast, ribollita, bruschetta, or bread crumbs and croutons, of course.
 But what happens behind the scenes when the dough is baked, left to cool, and on its way to staleness?

 This retrogradation means a hardening of the crumb as moisture moves out from the starches, eventually taking a loaf of bread from soft and pliable to excessively hard and what we identify as stale.
 Other processes begin to take effect with the crust as well, as it begins drawing moisture out from the crumb into itself, making the crust rugged and leathery.